kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 2. Update per install the link for pxelinux
 3. Update the DHCP config to reflect the host needing deployment
 4. Setup nodes to deploy CoreOS creating a etcd cluster.
-5. We don't have access to the public [etcd discovery tool](https://discovery.etcd.io/).
+5. No have access to the public [etcd discovery tool](https://discovery.etcd.io/).
-5. CoreOS etcd master has been created we move on to installing the CoreOS slaves to become our Kubernetes minions.
+6. Installing the CoreOS slaves to become Kubernetes minions.

 ## Pre-requisites
-1. Installed *CentOS 6* for our PXE server
+1. Installed *CentOS 6* for PXE server
 2. At least two bare metal nodes to work with

 ## This Guides variables